freeformz/icanhazdowntime.org/content/posts/2019-10-11-go-has-a-built-in-go-version-manager.md

 +++
 draft = false
 date = 2019-10-11T18:39:35-07:00
-title = "Go's Built In Version Manager" tags = ["go", "go tools", "tutorial", "programming", "shell"]
+title = "Go's Built In Go Version Manager" tags = ["go", "go tools", "tutorial", "programming", "shell"]
 +++
-Go has a **built in** version manager.
+Go has a **built in** Go version manager.
 Well, almost.

 **TL;DR: Any version of go you want can be installed with:**
 {{< highlight shell >}}